Paul Sherwen, Renowned Cycling Commentator, Dies At 62

 We were truly saddened by the news of the passing of @PaulSherwen.
 A former national champion and a great voice of our sport, our thoughts are with his family and friends at this time.— British Cycling (@BritishCycling) December 2, 2018

-Lance Armstrong, who won the Tour seven times before being stripped of his championships amid a major doping scandal, wrote about meeting Sherwen in 1992, when he worked as a press officer for Team Motorola.
+Lance Armstrong, who won the Tour seven times before being stripped of his championships after a major doping scandal, wrote about meeting Sherwen in 1992, when he worked as a press officer for Team Motorola.
 "He was always a class act and a great friend," Armstrong said.

 Completely shocked and saddened to hear of Paul Sherwen’s passing.
 Met Paul in 1992 when he worked as our press officer for Team Motorola.
 He was always a class act and a great friend.
 My deepest condolences go out to his family.
 RIP Climber.— Lance Armstrong (@lancearmstrong) December 2, 2018